-Long Island Fight for Charity, held on Monday, November 25, 2019, at the Huntington Hilton, is the nation’s only all-volunteer charity boxing event, and is one of the most anticipated events in the region, attracting over 1,000 fans and supporters.
+Long Island Fight for Charity, held in November, at the Huntington Hilton, is the nation’s only all-volunteer charity boxing event, and is one of the most anticipated events in the region, attracting over 1,000 fans and supporters.

 This is the only program in the United States or the world where local business people step in the boxing ring to raise funds for charity.